● Sen no Rikyu Chanoyu (Tea Ceremony) Museum, Yosano Akiko Museum, Tourist Information Space / 9:00-18:00

 - Admission to the Tourist Information Space is free.

-- Free of charge to visitors with disabilities and their caregivers, children attending elementary and junior high schools in Sakai City and their teachers, and preschool children.
+- Free of charge to visitors with disabilities and their caregivers, those aged 65 or older living in Sakai City, and preschool children.

 - Additional fees may be charged for special exhibitions.